pwjazz/sqins/README.md

 * All queries
     * Add these keywords: LIKE, ILIKE, IN, EXISTS
     * Provide nicer error messages by using @implicitNotFound
-    * Provide operator similar to ScalaQuery ? to turn columns from an outer join into Option values
     * Support for multi-column primary keys
     * Support for no primary keys (already there, but needs testing)
     * Support for correlated subqueries in from clause